-You should contact your graduate advisor and discuss possible topics for two projects.
-When you and your advisor agree on two projects, work with your advisor to prepare two proposals that detail each project's focus, purpose, goals, justification, use of existing theories or research, the product(s) to be produced, the process for doing so, and timelines.
-Prior to preparing your proposals, you and your advisor should determine an appropriate style guide to follow (e.g., MLA or APA) as well as the content, format, and length of your proposals.
+You should contact your graduate advisor and discuss possible topics for your project.
+When you and your advisor agree on the project's topic, focus, and purpose, work with your advisor to prepare a proposal that details the project's focus, purpose, goals, justification, use of existing theories or research, the product(s) to be produced, the process for doing so, and timelines.
+Prior to preparing your proposal, you and your advisor should determine an appropriate style guide to follow (e.g., MLA or APA) as well as the content, format, and length of your proposal.

 See Appendix B for suggestions on preparing a project proposal.
-However, due the variety of types of projects appropriate for this degree, you must work closely with your advisor regarding the content, format, and length of your proposals, as well as whether to have two separate or one combined proposal for your two projects.
+However, due the variety of types of projects appropriate for this degree, you must work closely with your advisor regarding the content, format, and length of your proposal.

 At this point, if you do not already have a complete graduate committee, you and your advisor should work immediately to assemble a complete committee.
-While you are developing your proposals, you may also wish to consult with your other committee members or your advisor may direct you to do so.
+While you are developing your proposal, you may also wish to consult with your other committee members or your advisor may direct you to do so.
 Always be sure to keep your advisor "in the loop" as you seek advice or input from your other committee members or other individuals.